Sleep and Muscle Recovery: Does Sleep Heal Injuries and Can Healing Make You Tired?

 Unfortunately, muscle injury can happen to anybody at any time.
-It doesn’t matter whether you are a world class professional athlete or somebody who counts taking the stairs as their only exercise, an injury can easily occur.
-If the worst should happen and you are suffering from a muscle injury, there are a few remedies to help speed up the recovery process.
+It doesn’t matter whether you’re a world-class professional athlete or somebody who counts taking the stairs as their only exercise.
+If the worst should happen and you’re suffering from a muscle injury, there are a few remedies to help speed up the recovery process.
 Sleep is a major aid when looking to recuperate, so we’ve looked at how to mend your ailments through rest and get you back in the game in no time.

 Before getting better, it helps to understand what your injury is.
 A minor muscle injury usually consists of a muscle pull, strain or tear.
-This occurs in the muscle fibres or in tendons, and can damage small blood vessels, which causes local bleeding, bruising and irritating pain to nerve endings in the damaged area.
+This occurs in the muscle fibres or in tendons and can damage small blood vessels.
+This causes local bleeding, bruising and irritating pain to nerve endings in the damaged area.

-However, do not fret!
-These injuries are usually easily treatable, especially with plenty of rest.
+Injuries, especially minor ones, are often treatable with plenty of rest and deep sleep.
 Because the injury would have been caused by overreaching, lifting too much weight or moving awkwardly, then letting it relax and heal in its own time will help.
-So use this as a welcome excuse for a duvet day, which will help avoid further damage to the injured area and accelerate healing.
+Use this as a welcome excuse for a duvet day.
+This should help avoid further damage to the injured area and accelerate healing.

 If the injury takes more than a few weeks to clear up, then you may have damaged a significant portion of muscle fibres or there might be damage to ligaments or joints.
 Hopefully it isn’t that serious, and rest will help you recover quicker by preventing further strain.